Tejas1510/Hacking-Scripts/Javascript/Github-Data-Fetcher/README.md

 1. react
 2. semantic-ui
 # How to  start the app
+1. cd dir
-1. npm install
+2. npm install
-2.  npm start
+3.  npm start